 Carl Lutz - The Swiss man who saved tens of thousands of Jews

 Swiss diplomat Carl Lutz, from his post in Hungary, was behind the largest rescue operation during the Second World War.
-With Switzerland chairing the International Holocaust Remembrance Alliance, let us take a look back at an important yet largely unknown figure.
+Let us take a look back at an important yet largely unknown figure.

 March 1944.
 Germany invaded Hungary, pressing the Hungarian government to finally participate in the “final solution” by deporting the country's Jews – who had been relatively spared until then – to Auschwitz.
 But in Budapest, a network was put in place over the course of several months to save as many of them as possible.
 Behind all this was a Swiss man – Vice-Consul Carl Lutz – who led “the largest rescue operation during the Second World War,” according to historian Xavier Cornut, public affairs advisor in Geneva and a board member of the Carl Lutz Foundation.

 In 1942, Lutz arrived in Budapest with his wife Gertrud on the heels of a six-year assignment in Jaffa.
 “Unforgettable years,” he called them, immortalised in snapshots he had taken as a talented amateur photographer.
 In Palestine, which was under British mandate at the time, he defended German citizens in the region.